bdsaglam/ARC-AGI/docs/ANALYZE_TRAIN_DATA_GENERATION.md

 Yes, whichever solver solves the most of the generated data will should be chosen.
 Will it be more likely to be right?
 Or strickly be better?
 I think it'll strictly be better.

+# TEST: Rotation, reflection, color

+I added 9 augmented training examples for each given training example: 3 rotations, 3 reflections, and 3 color swaps (yes, one reflection overlapping with rotation)

+Results below:
+- 136b0064:1 : PASS (0.0/0.0/0.0) - e.g. all augmented examples failed, but solution was still right
+- 16de56c4:1 : PASS (0.0/0.0/0.0)
+- 247ef758:1 : PASS (0.0/0.33/0.0)
+- 31f7f899:1 : FAIL (0.0/0.33/0.0) and PASS (0.0/0.33/1.0) - e.g. the color swap passing actually indicated it was a better solution, even though for this problem it doesn't seem to have any meaning
+- 36a08778:1 : PASS (0.0/0.33/1.0)
+- 7b5033c1:1 : FAIL (0.33/1.0/1.0)

+It's questionable whether there is any signal here.
+Sorting of the solutions, at best.